Matt Mahan: Early life and education

 Mahan was raised in Watsonville, California.
-He attended Bellarmine College Preparatory in San Jose on a low-income scholarship.
+Reared as a Catholic, he attended Bellarmine College Preparatory, where his uncle, California real estate developer Ed Thrift, had previously attended, on a low-income scholarship.
 While in high school, Mahan worked with former State Senator Jim Beall and former Santa Clara Counsel Ann Ravel.

-Mahan graduated from Harvard University in 2005.
+Mahan graduated magna cum laude from Harvard University in 2005 with a degree in social studies.

 In college, Mahan served as President of the Harvard Undergraduate Council.

-Career
+He also received a Michael C. Rockefeller Memorial Fellowship to Bolivia, where he spent the year after graduation working on economic development projects.

+Private sector career

-After Harvard, Mahan spent the next year building irrigation systems in Bolivia.
-He then joined Teach for America where he taught at Alum Rock Middle School.
+After Harvard, Mahan spent a year building irrigation systems in Bolivia.
+He then joined Teach for America where he was matched to Alum Rock Middle School in San Jose and taught seventh and eighth grade English and history from 2006 to 2008.

 In 2008, Mahan joined a tech startup led by Sean Parker and Joe Green.
 Together, they formed Causes, an early Facebook application focused on grassroots and public engagement that helped raise money for nonprofit organizations.
 Mahan became CEO and president of Causes in 2013.

 In 2014, Mahan launched Brigade with investments from Parker, Ron Conway, Marc Benioff, and others.
-Brigade was created as a social medium for civil engagement.
+Brigade was created as a social medium for civic engagement.
 In 2019, Brigade was acqui-hired by Pinterest and its technology was purchased by Countable.

-Writer Douglas Rushkoff would offer a criticism about the use case for Brigade in 2022, writing that "Brigade's engineers built some clever algorithms for matching voters with their districts and elected representatives, but no one had checked to see whether civic tech developers were in need of a centralized hub.
-The startup was shuttered in 2019."
-He went on to group Brigade alongside "the 2020 Covid-19 Global Hackathon," as, "in the words of civic tech journalist and historian Micah Sifry, 'a big fat nothingburger.'"
+Electoral career

 In early 2020, Mahan entered the San Jose City Council District 10 race.
 He won with 58% of the vote, and in January 2021, was sworn in as the District 10 Council member for the city of San Jose.

 In September 2021, Mahan became a candidate for Mayor of San Jose, focusing on a platform of accountability in government.
 He proposed an accountability dashboard which would track progress on issues like crime and homelessness.
 He also pledged to end the current system of automatic raises for politicians and city department heads unless progress is shown.

-In November 2022, he was elected mayor of San Jose, defeating Santa Clara County supervisor Cindy Chavez in a close race.
-He will serve a two-year term and be up for re-election in 2024.
+In November 2022, he was elected mayor of San Jose, defeating Santa Clara County supervisor Cindy Chavez.
+The term is two years and he will be up for re-election in 2024.

+He opposed an August 2023 deal with San Jose's municipal unions that raised employee wages and increased paid parental leave, arguing that the increased cost would lead to a budget deficit and force the city to cut services.
+The deal did not require his approval to go into effect.